 Cool story bro.
 Make it shorter?

-Meetings typically kick off with an exchange of creds.
-At best they provide useful insight and an excuse to flash a bit of plumage.
-At worst they are five kidney-thumping minutes of inflated poo poo to sit through before getting down to the project at hand.
+New business meetings typically kick off with an exchange of creds.
+In seven years building tech we’ve listened to and recited a lot.
+At best they provide useful context, insight and an excuse to flash a bit of plumage.
+At worst, five unnecessary minutes of chest beating to endure before getting down to the project at hand.
+Real talk — we’ve been guilty of this ourselves in the past.

 Not mum’s this time but nonetheless a useful mantra to repeat to yourself while waiting for public transport, gargling mouthwash or removing lint from underneath the rubber flange of the washing machine drum.